-The fund applied exclusions that prevented the fund from investing in certain issuers that cause significant harm to social and environmental objectives, including for sustainable investments.
-In addition, sustainable investment methodologies applied for the fund incorporated criteria to address these aspects, including PAI thresholds (see "How were the indicators for adverse impacts on sustainability factors taken into account?") and ("Were sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?").
+The fund's exclusions limited the fund from investing in issuers that cause significant harm to social and environmental objectives.
+The fund's methodology for sustainable investments also incorporated additional constraints, including by integrating indicators for the principal adverse impacts on sustainability factors as well as social minimum safeguards (see "How were the indicators for adverse impacts on sustainability factors taken into account?" and "Were sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?").